A view of the Thames and London at night from up high A view of the Thames and London at night from up high

 Lush city escape

-On top of the Brutalist Queen Elizabeth Hall concert venue on the South Bank you'll find the building's hidden roof garden.
+On top of the Brutalist Queen Elizabeth Hall concert venue on the South Bank, you'll find the building's hidden roof garden.
 This peaceful oasis is home to a lush lawn and 200 plants.
-It's a great spot to relax as well as enjoy impressive views of the river and the city.
+It's a great spot to relax as well as enjoy impressive views of the river and the wider London area.

 Millennium Bridge